Tyler Lockett Player Prop Bets for NFL Week 10 | Seattle vs. Green Bay 11/14/2021

 - Lockett has been the target of 58 of his team's 220 passing attempts this season, or 26.4% of the target share.

-- With three targets in the red zone this season, Lockett has been on the receiving end of 15.0% of his team's 20 red zone pass attempts.
+- Lockett (three red zone targets) has been the recipient of 15.0% of his team's 20 red zone pass attempts.

-- The Seahawks, who rank 21st in the NFL in points scored, have attempted a pass 52.9% of the time while running the football 47.1% of the time.
+- The Seahawks have run 52.9% passing plays and 47.1% rushing plays this season.
+They rank 21st in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Lockett's matchup with the Packers.